cs107e/cs107e.github.io/README.md

 In the readings, K&R is The C Programming Language (Kernighan and Ritchie), and EssentialC is a PDF available at http://cslibrary.stanford.edu/101.
 A digital copy of K&R is available to Stanford students via Safari Books Online.
-Read before attending lecture and lab for best effect.
+Please read the assigned readings before attending lecture and lab.

-Slides and code from lecture will be available in Lectures.

 You should also read the [Guides](guides/README.md) for each week.